-To sum up: since 2014, the AP English Language and Composition exam has not included questions directly testing knowledge of rhetorical figures.
-So you know those questions that ask you to identify whether a particular set of lines includes a metaphor, an oxymoron, antithesis, etc.?
+To sum up: since 2014, the AP English Language and Composition exam has NOT included questions directly testing knowledge of high-level rhetorical figures.
+So you know those questions that directly ask you to identify whether a particular set of lines includes, for example, oxymoron, antithesis, or syncope?
 They’re gone.
 (You may, however, see questions testing less technical terms, e.g., abstract language.)

 The major test-prep publishers (Kaplan, Princeton Review, Barron’s, McGraw Hill) have not caught onto this, however, and so they are still including these old-style questions in their AP English Comp books.
 To reiterate: if you go to the bookstore and buy a guide published by one of these companies, it will contain misleading information about the content of the test.

 Now, some multiple-choice questions may still allude to certain common rhetorical figures, but most of these questions will ask about the purpose or function of these figures.
 In practice, you can answer most of these questions regardless of whether you can identify the particular rhetorical figure or not.
 In addition, some answers may include a rhetorical term, but in such a way that you can eliminate/choose the answer without actually knowing the term.

-Nevertheless, there a still a handful of rhetorical strategies that get asked about in other ways, and in certain cases, you may need to be able to recognize — or will at least find it extremely helpful to be able to recognize — some of them.
+Nevertheless, there are still a handful of rhetorical strategies that get asked about in other ways, and in certain cases, you may need to be able to recognize — or will at least find it extremely helpful to be able to recognize — some of them.

-The focus, however, is on relatively common terms; the more exotic terms that were directly tested in the past have been eliminated (see list at the end).
+The focus, however, is now on relatively common terms; the more exotic terms that were directly tested in the past have for all intents and purposes eliminated (see list at the end).